CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 ## Success Criteria:

-- You’ve successfully created a user in the PostgreSQL database.
+- You have successfully created a user in the PostgreSQL database.
-- You’ve created a new AI Studio Hub and created a project.
+- You have created a new AI Studio Hub and created a project.
-- You’ve imported and configured a pre-built flow.
+- You have imported and configured a pre-built flow.
-- You’ve tested the flow and confirmed that the flow returns appropriate results.
+- You have tested the flow and confirmed that the flow returns appropriate results.
-- Configure the necessary network security group rules to allow external access.
+- Configured the necessary network security group rules to allow external access.
-- Deploy the configured prompt flow to a virtual machine.
+- Deployed the configured prompt flow to a virtual machine.
-- Configure the necessary network security group rules to allow external access.
+- Configured the necessary network security group rules to allow external access.
-- Verify that the NVIDIA Riva ASR service is running and can handle inference requests.
+- Verified that the NVIDIA Riva ASR service is running and can handle inference requests.

 ## Additional Resources:

 -  Refer to the  [Secure Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/training/modules/secure-azure-database-for-postgresql/) to learn about the security features of Azure Database for PostgreSQL.
--  Refer to the  [Get started with prompt flow](https://learn.microsoft.com/en-us/training/modules/get-started-prompt-flow-ai-studio/) to learn about how to use prompt flow to develop applications that leverage language models in the Azure AI Foundry.
+-  Refer to the [Get started with prompt flow](https://learn.microsoft.com/en-us/training/modules/get-started-prompt-flow-ai-studio/) guide to learn how to use it and develop applications that leverage language models in the Azure AI Foundry.

-## Proceed with the next Challenge by clicking on **Next**>>.
+## Proceed with the next challenge by clicking on **Next**>>.